Git-Hub-dot/Basic_Calculator_Project/README.md

 ## 🚀 <u>**How It Works:**</u>

-◆User opens the calculator in browser.
+◆ User opens the calculator in browser.

-◆Inputs numbers and operations directly in the display area.
+◆ Inputs numbers and operations directly in the display area.

-◆Calculator processes expressions step-by-step.
+◆ Calculator processes expressions step-by-step.

-◆Result is shown dynamically in the same display section.
+◆ Result is shown dynamically in the same display section.
-***

 🟧 **Special handling for:**

      ➡️Multiple decimals ❌ (blocked)